The Infinity of God

 Contributors: Benedikt Paul Göcke, Christian Tapp, Franz Krainer, Adam Drosdek, William E. Carroll, Christina Schneider, Ruben Schneider, Robert M. Wallace, Bruce A. Hedman, Bernhard Lang, Richard Swinburne, Kenneth L. Pearce, William Hasker, Paul Helm, Brian Leftow, Ken Perszyk, Thomas Schärtl, and Philip Clayton.

 "There has been increasing philosophical interest in divine infinity in the past decade, and there is no extant collection of philosophical essays on this subject.
-Benedikt Paul Göcke and Christian Tapp succeed in bringing together a diverse range of high quality scholarly treatments of questions about divine infinity, making the work accessible to a wide audience." ~Graham Oppy, author of Philosophical Perspectives on Infinity
+Benedikt Paul Göcke and Christian Tapp succeed in bringing together a wide range of high quality scholarly treatments of questions about divine infinity, making the work accessible to a broad audience." —Graham Oppy, author of Philosophical Perspectives on Infinity

 All the papers of the present collection implicitly or explicitly grapple with the elaborated questions concerning the infinity of God.
 There are two parts: The papers of the first part mainly deal with historical appreciations of the concept of infinity and the various assessments of its capacity to function as a categorematic or syncategorematic attribute of God.